UN report warns of famine, aggravated by conflicts and climate shocks

-ROME — (AP) — Severe food crises threaten hundreds of thousands of people in vulnerable areas, including the Palestinian territories, Sudan, South Sudan, Haiti, and Mali, where populations face or near famine, says a report by the United Nations' food agencies released on Thursday.
+ROME — (AP) — Severe food crises threaten hundreds of thousands of people in vulnerable areas, including the Palestinian territories, Sudan, South Sudan, Haiti, and Mali, said a report released Thursday by the United Nations' food agencies.

-Conflicts, economic instability, and climate shocks -- combined with reduced funding for emergency food and agriculture assistance -- are driving alarming levels of acute food insecurity, the report warned.
+Conflicts, economic instability, and climate shocks -- combined with reduced funding for emergency food and agriculture assistance -- are driving alarming levels of acute food insecurity in 22 “hunger hotspots,” the report warned.

-“Immediate, scaled-up intervention is needed to prevent further deterioration in these already vulnerable regions,” it added.
+Rein Paulsen, the Food and Agriculture Organization's emergencies director, told a U.N. news conference in New York launching the report that “The spread of conflict, particularly in the Middle East – coupled with climate and economic stressors – is pushing millions to the brink.”

 Sudan, South Sudan, Haiti, Mali and the Palestinian territories remain at the “highest concern level,” the report said.

-Chad, Lebanon, Myanmar, Mozambique, Nigeria, the Syrian Arab Republic and Yemen are classified as “hotspots of very high concern,” where large numbers of people are facing or are projected to face critical levels of acute food insecurity.
+Chad, Lebanon, Myanmar, Mozambique, Nigeria, Syria and Yemen are classified as “hotspots of very high concern,” where large numbers of people are facing or are projected to face critical levels of acute food insecurity.

+Burkina Faso, Ethiopia, Malawi, Somalia.
+Zambia and Zimbabwe remain on the “hunger hotspot” list from the agencies' last assessment in May, while Kenya, Lesotho, Namibia and Niger have been added to the list, partly because of climate issues.

 “Conflict and armed violence continue to be the primary drivers of hunger in numerous hotspots, disrupting food systems, displacing populations, and obstructing humanitarian access,” the report warned.